 Amazon Webstore seems to be aimed at newbie store owners with little experience in e-commerce.
 Because of this, a lot of Amazon Webstore's traits my scare away savvy webstore owners.
 For instance, Amazon only charges $25 a month + a 2% transaction fee for unlimited products and bandwidth, which initially seems pretty cheap.
 However, Amazon charges an extra 2.5% to 2.9% of total sales on top of the transaction fees.
 If you make $10,000 a month in sales (which is pretty reasonable for someone who would need unlimited products), your monthly shopping cart fees are now $275 + $25 + 2% per transaction.
 Compared to other e-commerce platforms, this is pretty expensive.

 Exporting and importing products is not particularly easy with Amazon Webstore, as they only allow you to import them via Amazon's data feed system.
 Other shopping carts allow you to upload products via a CSV file or a variety of methods.
 Amazon even requires multiple templates for different classifications of products and UPC requirements.

 Designing for the Amazon Webstore

-Google search any branded product and Amazon will probably scream towards the top of the search engine rankings, so you must think that if you use their system, your SEO will be top notch!
+Google search any branded product and Amazon will probably scream towards the top of the search engine rankings, so you might think Amazon Webstore would have equally top-notch SEO.
 So I decided to look at a major company’s webcart who is using the Amazon Webstore just to see how SEO friendly this cart is.

 - No H2 Tags